-- 1. Background.
-North Carolina's agribusiness industry along with businesses who depend on it could be crippled for years with a major outbreak of a FAD in the state.
-Export and production would decrease.
+- 1. North Carolina's agribusiness industry along with businesses who depend on it could be crippled for years or longer with a major outbreak of a FAD in the state.
+Export for those susceptible species could be stopped and production would decrease.
 Businesses would fail.
 Tax revenue generated directly and indirectly would diminish dramatically.
-The State's ability to export that type of livestock or products derived from livestock, would virtually end for three to five years.
-And, if the disease spreads to other states, it could have a devastating impact on the United States' ability to compete in the global marketplace.
-If the disease is zoonotic, then the threat to human health and well-being would greatly increase the socio-economic impact and the response and recovery resource requirements. - 2.
-Current.
-A FAD incident in incident has occurred and a premise is under investigation due to animals showing signs consistent with a FAD infection in NC and is classified by the NC Department of Agriculture and Consumer Services (NCDA&CS) State Veterinarian (SV) as "Highly Suspect" or "Confirmed".
-Significant portions of the State's susceptible animal population are threatened.
+The state's ability to export that type of livestock or products derived from livestock would virtually end for a minimum of three to five years.
+If the disease spreads to other states, it could have a devastating impact on the United States' ability to compete in the global marketplace.
+If the disease is zoonotic, then the threat to human health and well-being would greatly increase the socioeconomic impact and the response and recovery resource requirements. - 2.
+Many FADs exist endemically around the world which makes them a constant threat to the US.
+When an animal shows signs consistent with a FAD in NC, the NC Department of Agriculture and Consumer Services (NCDA&CS) State Veterinarian (SV) will classify the animal(s) as suspect and additional testing by USDA will be performed for confirmation.
+Even a single confirmed case of a FAD in NC threatens significant portions of the state's susceptible animal population.
 Depending on the extent of the outbreak, quarantine(s) may be required for a single farm/premises, several farms/premises, an entire county, several counties, or the entire state.